-'Because we were a small group, insurers gave us very poor contract rates which led to low reimbursement and difficulty recruiting.
+"Because we were a small group, insurers gave us very poor contract rates which led to low reimbursement and difficulty recruiting.
 Now our pay rates and benefits are better and we are competitive in our market."

 The significant consolidation of health insurance companies has made contract negotiations even more difficult.
-The American Medical Association (AMA) published a comprehensive study in 2022 of health insurance concentration for 384 metropolitan statistical areas (MSAs), the 50 states, and the District of Columbia.
+The American Medical Association (AMA) published a comprehensive study in 2023 of health insurance concentration for 381 metropolitan statistical areas (MSAs), the 50 states, and the District of Columbia.
 The report detailed some stark, but not shocking, results about the level of concentration of many health care markets across the country.
 The AMA found that:

-- 73 percent of the MSA-level markets were considered highly concentrated according to federal guidelines set by the DOJ and FTC. - 46 percent of MSA-level markets and fourteen states had one insurer with a share of 50 percent or more of the commercial health insurance market. - 57 percent of markets became more concentrated in 2020 compared to their concentration level in 2014.
+- 73 percent of the MSA-level markets were considered highly concentrated according to federal guidelines set by the DOJ and FTC. - 46 percent of MSA-level markets and fourteen states had one insurer with a share of 50 percent or more of the commercial health insurance market. - In 2022, 53% of markets that were already highly concentrated in 2014 saw further increases in concentration. - By 2022, 29% of markets that were not highly concentrated in 2014 experienced enough growth in the Herfindahl-Hirschman Index (HHI) to become highly concentrated.